 Here are 5 things you can do to focus your advertising locally for a higher return on investment.

 Placing a coupon on the back of the closest grocery store’s receipts will keep your ad very localized.
+(Read more: How do you know if coupons are a good idea for advertising your restaurant?)
 You’ll reach more people who live or work in your immediate area, and also give them a reason to take action.
 That’s what you really need, compared to having a TV or radio ad that runs but doesn’t appeal to those who are too far away to enjoy your restaurant.

 Receipt tape advertising, like what you see here, is not intrusive, but it does catch attention.
 Part of the reason it works is that your coupon gets into the hands of potential customers over and over again.
 And these are the people you want to reach the most because they work, live, and shop within 5 miles of your restaurant.